Note

 Here’s how that looks:

-Finally, here is another example with the https://link1.com links, and the Link 1 copy switched out:
+Lastly, here's another example with https://link1.com and Link 1 replaced:

 <div style="height: 100%; width: 100%; display: flex;"><div style="margin: auto;"><div style="height: 100%; width: 100%; display: flex;"><div style="margin: auto;">